P2P Models Handbook

 Ostrom’s Principle 6: Congruence between benefits and costs

 We understand the project as a common good that, on one hand, aspires to contribute results and literature to the scientific community and, on the other hand, provides team members with knowledge, personal wealth and livelihood.
 Therefore, we try to be careful with the common resources that we have.
 These resources include money, of course, but also other material goods such as computers or devices and intangible goods such as time and personal work-life balance.

 For holidays, we observe the following days:

 - Summer vacation: 30 calendar days (preferably in August)

 - Bank holidays

-- 5 days for personal affairs (medical issues, construction work at home, care of human or animal family members, etc.).
+- 5 days for personal affairs (construction work at home, care of human or animal family members, etc.).
 These should be marked in the collective calendar and notified to the rest of the team.

 You can check the UCM work calendar here.